AravDesai/egui_player/README.md

 }
 ```

-Now, under the update function add this line to display the player:
+Now, under the update function, add this line to display the player:

 ```rust
 self.player.ui(ui);